 WinterSession (Three-week intensive in January)

-MPH Generalist students typically take 2 of their MPH core courses during the WinterSession of their first year.
+MPH Generalist students may choose to take 1-2 of their MPH core courses during the WinterSession of their first year.

-Because this program is entirely online, students in the MPH Generalist field of study are not eligible for on-campus courses, on-campus activities, or cross-registration into other Harvard graduate schools.
-This means that students are not eligible for concentrations or specializing outside of the Generalist course options.
+Because this program is entirely online, students in the MPH Generalist field of study are not eligible for on-campus courses or cross-registration into other Harvard graduate schools.
+This means that students are not eligible for concentrations or specializations outside of the Generalist course options.

-Because the MPH Generalist program is strictly online degree-granting, entering the U.S. using the Visa Waiver Program (VWP)/ESTA or the B-1/B-2 visa is inappropriate.
+Because the MPH Generalist is an online degree program, entering the U.S. using the Visa Waiver Program (VWP)/ESTA or the B-1/B-2 visa is inappropriate.
 Attempting to enter the U.S. using the VWP/ESTA or a B-1/B-2 visa for the purpose of studying is a violation of U.S. visa regulations and you may be denied entry to the U.S. This could also have a negative impact on obtaining future immigration statuses in the U.S.

 International students enrolled in the MPH Generalist are not eligible for a student visa, and therefore it is not possible to apply for Optional Practical Training (OPT).